umbrand/brand/doc/ExportNwbGuidelines.md

 * `description`: (`str`) description of the trial column to be added, which is required in the NWB file format.

-## Data Alignment

-Since BRAND runs asynchronous graphs, there is a need to track the flow of data through a graph for data integrity.
-See DataSyncGuidelines.md for a description of how this is implemented in BRAND.
-This is therefore critical to the functionality of `exportNWB.py`, since it must take that data and store it in a deterministic way.
-To do so, data from all streams in a graph are logged using the `sync` key contained in each stream entry as the timestamp for that entry. `exportNWB.py` also generates a `<stream_name>_sync` container that uses the NWB `TimeSeries` container.
-The `<stream_name>_sync` `TimeSeries` has one item entered for each `sync` key value in the stream.
-In each item, `exportNWB.py` logs the `monotonic` timestamps, which are required according to DataSyncGuidelines.md, and Redis timestamps at which each entry was logged.
-Additionally, if the stream is composed of multiple input streams, any additional `sync` labels are included in a separate column of `<stream_name>_sync`.

 ## Participant Metadata

 It is helpful to log de-identified participant information alongside data without having to manually enter it into each NWB file.
 To this end, a `<participant>.yaml` (i.e. named `T14.yaml`), containing de-identified participant metadata, is required to store data in an NWB file using `exportNWB.py`.
+Atemplate for this file is included at `derivatives/exportNWB/templates/t0.yaml`.

 The `<participant>.yaml` file should be structured as follows, and all elements are required: